Best Photos for Cross Stitch: What Works (And What Doesn't)

 Mistake 3: Making the pattern too large

 A 300×300 stitch pattern sounds impressive until you calculate the time: roughly 90,000 stitches, or 200-400 hours of work.
 Start smaller than you think.
 100×100 is substantial; 150×150 is ambitious.
-See our time estimation guide for realistic planning.
+Use the fabric calculator to check finished dimensions, and see the time estimation guide for realistic planning.

 Mistake 4: Ignoring the preview